gabrieelgomez/itcrowdmovies/README.md

 * Dictum to document endpoint based on test, gem 'dictum'

+* Rubocop to keep good guide style, gem 'rubocop'

 ### IMPORTANT

-there are some random data in seeds.rb, just have to run `rails db:seed`.
+there is random data in seeds.rb, just have to run `rails db:seed`.

 e.g: